| The Czech Bead Industry:

 Blauschkes go back every year and have maintained a friendship

+with that lady ever since.
 Another German couple we just met on this last trip live in

 a small glass town an hour away from Jablonec, a father and daughter